bintangphylosophie/Final-Project-Rakamin-FitBit-Tracker-Data/README.md

 #

-The Improving FitBit User Retention dataset utilized in this Final Project was obtained from Kaggle.
+The FItBit Tracker dataset utilized in this Final Project was obtained from Kaggle.
 <br>Dataset's Link : https://www.kaggle.com/datasets/arashnic/fitbit

 ## 📚 Installation